 “Attack the song.
 You know, the writing part.
 With the rhyming.
 And the figuring out how to say things.
 Build the track up later.
-Attack the song.” – John Mayer
+Attack the song.”

-When was the last time you cooked a meal you were excited about?
+To understand songwriting tips for music producers, I want to ask you something first: when was the last time you cooked a meal you were excited about?

 Songwriting is gardening.
 It requires planting, watering, and cultivating before you can build the meal from scratch.
 There is no instant gratification in the art of writing songs.
 It takes patience, focus, and honing your skill season after season, song after song.
 Yet it makes for the most delicious meal, because it was your hands that tended to the earth.

 Sure, beat-making is a blast.
 And it’s satisfying to dial in reverb to get it to sit just right.

 But people don’t connect with EQ and compression.
 They connect with stories.

 When we’re talking about songs, we’re talking about vulnerability.
 Human connection.
 Honesty.
 That’s songwriting.

 And here are 12 songwriting tips for music producers to make your next song memorable.